Federal Agency for Child and Youth Protection in the Media: The decision-making panel

-The decision whether a media work is harmful to young people is taken by the Zwölfer-Gremium (Panel of Twelve) or the Dreier-Gremium (Panel of Three).
-On these panels, youth protection agencies, the arts and business are represented by honorary assessors.
-The members of the panel act independently and not as directed by the interests they represent.
+The decision whether a work is harmful to young people is made by the Panel of Twelve, called Zwölfer-Gremium or the Panel of Three, called Dreier-Gremium.
+On these panels, youth protection agencies, the arts and businesses are represented by honorary assessors.
+The members of the panel act independently and are not to be directed by their own interests.